saltyorg/docs/docs/saltbox/basics/basics.md

 ## What is Saltbox?

-- [Saltbox](https://github.com/saltyorg/Saltbox) is an [Ansible](https://www.ansible.com/how-ansible-works) and [Docker](https://www.docker.com/what-container) based solution for rapidly deploying a cloud media server using LTS releases of Ubuntu Server 22.04 or 24.04, running on AMD64.
-Non-LTS releases of Ubuntu or Desktop installs are not supported.
+- [Saltbox](https://github.com/saltyorg/Saltbox) is an [Ansible](https://www.ansible.com/how-ansible-works) and [Docker](https://www.docker.com/what-container) based solution for rapidly deploying a media server using LTS releases of Ubuntu Server 22.04 or 24.04, running on AMD64.
+Non-LTS releases of Ubuntu or Desktop installations are not supported.
 Linux distributions other than Ubuntu are not supported.
 ARM processors, Raspberry Pi notably, are not supported.

-- Primary functions are: the automatic acquisition of media, being able to play it back from anywhere and from any device, and, to a lesser extent, storing that media on the cloud.
+- Primary functions are: the automatic acquisition of media, being able to play it back from anywhere and from any device, and, to a lesser extent, storing that media in a remote storage location.

 - NOTE: Saltbox does not have a dashboard or GUI of its own.
 All Saltbox-specific setup and commands are done on the linux command-line.